Crypto-ch4r/Crypto-ch4r/README.md

 I hope you find what you're looking for here at my git profile.
 Wanna know more about me?
 Sure!
 Here 'ya go:

 - 🔭 I’m currently working on my professional and personal growth.
 - :earth_americas: I speak English and Spanish.
-They're both my native languages.
 - 🌱 I’m currently learning frontend and backend for Web Development!
 - 🤔 I’m looking for help with learning frontend and backend for Android Development!
 - 💬 Ask me about the novels and some other stuff I write as a hobby.